Year 3

 Computing

-In this podcasting unit the children will create and record a script as Stone Age experts.
-They will add sound effects for a purpose.
+In this podcasting unit the children will create a script, record it and add sound effects for a purpose using their Stoneage knowledge for context.

 Computing